 The 2018 CDI Calender can be found HERE.
 FEI Junior or Young Rider tests ridden at CDI competitions do not automatically count toward NAYC qualifying scores.
 In order to have these scores count, riders must submit the CDI form within the time frame stated.

 If an athlete/horse combination competes in four (4) or more different designated

 USEF/NAYC Qualifying Competitions, the lowest score earned in Team Test and the lowest score

 earned in the Individual Test will be dropped regardless whether or not these scores were earned

 in the same competition.
 All remaining scores will be used to calculate each horse/rider

 combination’s overall average.

-Per DR121.4, snaffle bridles will be permitted for NAJYRC qualifying classes, USEF
+Per DR121.4, snaffle bridles will be permitted for NAYC qualifying classes, USEF

 Junior qualifying classes and USEF Young Rider qualifying classes.
 Double bridles will still be mandatory for NAJYRC and USEF Junior and Young Rider championships.
 If you are competing in a CDI, FEI Rules apply.

 An Application of Intent is required to be submitted in order to be eligible